 - Place cauliflower, sweet potato and corn on another oiled baking tray, drizzle with olive oil and sprinkle with spices.

-- Bake falafels and vegetables for around 20 minutes or until they are all golden brown.
+- Bake falafels and vegetables for around 20 minutes or until golden brown.

 - Divide baby spinach and cabbage between two serving bowls.
 Top with roasted vegetables and falafels, then pumpkin seeds, yoghurt, chilli, lemon and extra coriander.